Table of Contents

 Taylor Hawkins was married to Alison Hawkins.
 The couple dated before finally saying their vows in early 2005 and lived together in Hidden Hills, California, per Meaww.

-The couple were together for 17 years and had 3 children together.
+The couple were together for 17 years and had three children together, Oliver Shane, Annabelle, and Everleigh.

 During a media interview, Taylor confessed that his family was the prime inspiration behind his music creation during his career.